-Show your understanding of the standard above by answering two of the three questions below, each in a complete paragraph.
+Show your understanding of the standard above by answering three of the four questions below which must include #4, each in a complete paragraph.
 Incorporate and cite two sources (one source per question) to support your answers.
-You must answer number 4.

 1. Why is it important for the teacher to use appropriate strategies and resources to adapt instruction to the needs of individuals and groups of learners?